yusfate4/td-intro-github-basics/README.md

 5) git remote add origin "address of your GitHub repository"

-6) git push -u origin main/master : pushing to the main or master
+6) git push -u origin main/master : pushing to the main or master.